 If you are experiencing any of the above bone spur symptoms , an X-ray can help determine if spine bone spurs are definitely to blame.
 If your physician determines that you are, in fact, suffering from a bone spur, he or she can help you determine the best treatment option.
 Bone spur treatments can include medications (i.e. anti-inflammatories, muscle relaxers or pain relievers), cortisone injections, physical therapy or even surgery.

 Many surgical options for treating spine and marginal bone spurs involve painful, lengthy recovery processes.
 But, the state-of-the-art, minimally invasive procedures performed at Laser Spine Institute can help relieve the symptoms of spinal osteophytes much more quickly and with less arduous recuperation periods, and have lower infection rates than traditional open spine surgery.
-For more information about our innovative procedures and for a complimentary MRI or CT scan review, contact us today.
+For more information about our innovative procedures, contact us today.